top of page

 How common is this breed?

 The Lykos Wolfalike breed is still fairly small in numbers due to it being in the early stages of its development.
-Once the breed has become more developed and achieved the requirements needed to have it formally recognised, the aim is to become a recognised and registered breed with a canine authority.
+Once the breed has become more developed and achieved the requirements needed to have it formally recognised, the aim is to become a recognised and registered breed with a canine authority (kennel club).

 What is your policy for selling a breeding dog?